 10 – Taxes

 Generally, the IRS permits you to deduct some local, state, and federal tax related to your business as a small business expense.
-Here are some examples of allowable tax write-offs:
+Here are some examples of an allowable tax write off:

 - Some business entities can deduct state taxes.

 - If you have employees, you can deduct payroll taxes.

 - You can deduct real estate taxes if your business owns property.